 Historically, as WBL evolved in Georgia, many programs attached an option to place students on worksites as an application of the curriculum.
 The curriculum of Marketing was specifically designed with an option for some students to participate in a cooperative learning (Co-op) experience.
-The curriculum of Healthcare has always included an opportunity for students to participate in a clinical experience as well as an internship experience.
+The curriculum of healthcare has always included an opportunity for students to participate in a clinical experience as well as an internship experience.
 Business Education identified a Co-op component for students who aspire to work in an office environment but required students to take a matching CBE class.
 Diversified Cooperative Training (DCT) was designed to make similar opportunities available to students in trade and industrial areas.
 Very limited Co-op experiences have been implemented in Family and Consumer Science.
 The YAP (Youth Apprenticeship Program) was created in 1994 to provide a skilled workforce for highly technical industries.
 The Supervised Agricultural Experience is an integral part of the overall Agricultural program for all students, which allows them to learn from real-life situations and onthe-job skills.
 The SAE program has provided many opportunities for some students to participate in WBL activities, such as job shadowing, entrepreneurship projects, and Co-op placements.
+Great Promise Partnership (GPP) joined the GaDOE 2021 and was added to WBL opportunities for students in danger of not graduation.
 The Career and Technical Instruction (formerly Related Vocational Instruction) has used the option of Co-op placement as an appropriate option of the student's Individual Education Plan (IEP), and Coordinated Career and Academic Education (formerly Coordinated Vocational Academic Education) once used Co-op placement as an intervention strategy and an effective tool toward "post-school employment."